-Internal pipe flow (pulsation, two-phase and turbulence) or external pipe flow (wind) can cause vibration in the piping system, which can in-turn have the potential to cause damage.
-PT&P has extensive experience in resolving vibration issues (stiffening, energy dampening, and isolation).
+Internal pipe flow (pulsation, two-phase, and turbulence), or external pipe flow (wind) can cause vibration in the piping system.
+This internal pipe flow can have the potential… > View PT&P’s Vibration Solutions

 Water Hammer (or Steam Hammer) Solutions

-A pressure surge or wave caused when a fluid (usually a liquid but sometimes also a gas) in motion is forced to stop or change direction suddenly is caused water hammer.
-A water hammer commonly occurs when a valve closes suddenly at the end of a piping system.
+A pressure surge or wave caused when a fluid (usually a liquid, but sometimes also a gas) in motion stops or changes direction suddenly… > View PT&P’s Water Hammer Solutions

-An issue when two different metals come in contact with water is called contact corrosion.
-The base metal is transformed into an anode, which leads to accelerated corrosion of the first metal, and then the second metal that it is in contact with.
+When two different metals come in contact with water, the base metal is transformed into an anode, which leads to accelerated corrosion of the first metal, and then the second metal… > View PT&P’s Galvanic Corrosion Solutions

 Engineered Pipe Support and Expansion Joint Audit Solutions

 During an audit, the main goal is to return the piping system to the original design parameters per the pipe stress model.
-PT&P is the only major global manufacturer of expansion joints and engineered pipe supports.
-We have a database of over 1000 audits performed in 41 countries, as well as over 3 million pipe supports and expansion joints currently in-service.
+PT&P has a database of over 1000 audits performed…

 Pipe Stress Analysis